 Key things to know

-Like LSD, they are usually sold as blotting paper (tabs), pills, liquid or powder.
-You can’t tell the difference just by looking at them.▼ More info
+Like LSD, NBOMes are usually sold as blotting paper (tabs), pills, liquid or powder.
+You can’t tell the difference just by looking at them▼ What to expect

-Usually taken orally.
-Taking less can reduce chance of overdose, as can waiting an hour for effects to kick in if taking orally.▼ More info
+Usually swallowed.
+Taking less can reduce chance of overdose, as can waiting an hour for effects to kick in▼ Safer using

-Be aware that different types of NBOMe have different strengths and are different to LSD.▼ More info
+Be aware that different types of NBOMe have different strengths and are different to LSD.▼ Drug differences

 Use drug checking services to make sure you know what you have.
-Drug checking can’t test tabs, but you can test them yourself with reagent tests.▼ More info
+You can also test them yourself with reagent tests.▼ Drug checking info

 What to expect